-While fixing packet loss can be out of our hands, it is just another incredibly important aspect to take into account when establishing, or improving a VoIP connection simply because packet loss is one of the most common causes of poor call quality with VoIP.
-We can’t fix it, but your ISP and VoIP service provider can certainly work with your business to ensure the best, packet filled connection.
+While fixing packet loss can be out of our hands, it is just another incredibly important aspect to consider when establishing or improving a VoIP connection simply because packet loss is one of the most common causes of poor call quality with VoIP.
+We can't fix it, but your ISP and VoIP service provider can certainly work with your business to ensure the best, packet-filled connection.

 Checking Your Firewall

 Starting from the basics, a firewall is a system specifically designed to prevent unauthorized access to or from your private network.

 Firewalls can be hardware or software implemented and simply act as the gatekeeper to your network - depending on settings this gatekeeper will allow or deny entry to certain data.
 Essentially, a firewall will be your business's first line of defense to protect sensitive information and overall network infrastructure.

-Firewalls are a very crucial aspect of any business’ network , if your gatekeeper is not set up properly, a firewall can also act as a massive barrier to crystal clear VoIP calls.
+Firewalls are a crucial aspect of any business network, if your gatekeeper is not set up properly, a firewall can also act as a massive barrier to crystal clear VoIP calls.
 A firewall test can help determine any vulnerabilities or data blocks in your network.
-To do this, a Firewall test will examine each individual “port” that your network has open.
-Ports are the openings that a firewall creates into your network to establish the available tunnels for your data to stream through.
+To do this, a Firewall test will examine each individual "port" your network has open.
+Ports are the openings that a firewall creates in your network to establish the available tunnels for your data to stream through.

 Open Port Tests

-However, too many and unnecessary open ports simply allow even more vulnerability and access into your network.
-If your network does not need a specific port for a specific function, it’s best left closed.
-These tests can range from simple common port tests to specific port tests like those used for file sharing, or messaging services.
+However, too many unnecessary open ports allow even more vulnerability and access to your network.
+If your network does not need a specific port for a specific function, it's best left closed.
+These tests can range from simple common port tests to specific ones like those used for file sharing or messaging services.

 Putting It All Together

-The first place to start is of course the foundation, and if that foundation in shaky the entire structure will not stand as solid as intended.
-The same exact scenario can play out time and time again, with users complaining of poor VoIP service only to unknowingly be held back by their outdated, slow or improperly setup network.
+The first place to start is, of course, the foundation, and if that foundation is shaky, the entire structure will not stand as solid as intended.
+The same scenario can play out repeatedly, with users complaining of poor VoIP service only to unknowingly be held back by their outdated, slow, or improperly set up network.